 Deirdre Sullivan-Beeman paints in a modified Old Masters style that was first devised in the 14th century.
-Mische Technique, meaning "mixed," incorporates both oil paint and egg tempera.
+Mische Technique, meaning "mixed technique," incorporates both oil paint and egg tempera.

 Egg tempera is then mixed by hand.
 To start, Deirdre cracks one egg into a jar and blends it with a little walnut oil and damar varnish.
-She then adds double the quantity of distilled water and shakes well to combine all.
+She then adds distilled water and shakes well to combine all.

 Next, Deirdre adds a teaspoon of the fresh egg tempera to titanium white powder and joins the two together with a pigment grinder.
 This mixture is what she uses as an indirect grisaille.
 Grisaille (/ɡrɨˈzaɪ/ or /ɡrɨˈzeɪl/; French: gris [ɡʁizaj] ‘grey’) is a term for painting executed entirely in monochrome, or near-monochrome.

-Once the grisaille is finished, she begins glazing the piece with transparent layers of oil, applying washes of color.
+Once the grisaille is finished, Deirdre begins glazing the piece with transparent layers of oil, applying washes of color.
 Up to 40 layers of glaze may be applied to a painting.
-This creates a reflection through the grisaille– like the sun shining through a stained glass window.
+This creates a reflection through the grisaille – like the sun shining through a stained glass window.